Thankful...!

 zone4@nea-lgbtqc.org

 Hey everyone!
-Spring is here!
-I want to express my deep appreciation for your ongoing support.
+I hope you’re having a great school year, so far!
 I’m Joe Bento, a teacher and IB Career Program Coordinator from Kent, Washington.
-Additionally, I proudly serve as the Co-Director of the NEA LGBTQ+ Caucus for Zone 4, alongside my amazing colleague Elise from California.
+Additionally, I proudly serve as the

-Are you allowed to sell memberships to our Caucus at your State RA?
-If you are interested in doing so, please reach out, and we’ll let you know how you can help!
-Elise and I are happy to travel to your State’s RAs (in Zone 4)!
 Does your State hold an annual LGBTQ+ Conference for Educators?
 If so, what does it look like?
 Does your State or Local Association host it?
 Or does another community partner put on the Conference?
 Let us know!
-We are curious about what the different states do when it comes to a statewide LGBTQ+ Educator Conference.
+We are curious about what the different States do when it comes to a statewide LGBTQ+ Educator Conference.